Equine Dental Technician Career Profile

 Training & Certification

 The two most prominent membership groups for equine dental technicians are the International Association of Equine Dentistry and the American Veterinary Dental Society.

 To be certified by the International Association of Equine Dentistry, a candidate must demonstrate their competence in the areas of dental anatomy, prophylaxis, and the ability to provide a full dental examination to a live subject while under the evaluation of a testing committee.

-The Foundation for Veterinary Dentistry is a membership organization that is open to both veterinarians and dentistry technicians.
+The Foundation for Veterinary Dentistry, which was founded in 2005, is a membership organization that is open to both veterinarians and dentistry technicians.
 This association offers a number of continuing education events and materials to its members.